Scipione del Ferro: Life

 Scipione del Ferro was born in Bologna, in northern Italy, to Floriano and Filippa Ferro.
 His father, Floriano, worked in the paper industry, which owed its existence to the invention of the press in the 1450s and which probably allowed Scipione to access various works during the early stages of his life.
 He married and had a daughter, who was named Filippa after his mother.

-He likely studied at the University of Bologna, where he was appointed a lecturer there in Arithmetic and Geometry in 1496.
+He likely studied at the University of Bologna, where he was appointed a lecturer in Arithmetic and Geometry in 1496.
 During his last years, he also undertook commercial work.

 Diffusion of his work

 There are no surviving scripts from del Ferro.
 This is in large part due to his resistance to communicating his works.
 Instead of publishing his ideas, he would only show them to a small, select group of friends and students.

 It is suspected that this is due to the practice of mathematicians at the time of publicly challenging one another.
 When a mathematician accepted another's challenge, each mathematician needed to solve the other's problems.
 The loser in a challenge often lost funding or his university position.
 Del Ferro was fearful of being challenged and likely kept his greatest work secret so that he could use it to defend himself in the event of a challenge.

 Despite this secrecy, he had a notebook where he recorded all his important discoveries.
-After he died in 1526, his son-in-law Annibale della Nave inherited this notebook, who was also a mathematician and married to del Ferro's daughter, Filippa.
+After he died in 1526, his son-in-law Annibale della Nave, who was also a mathematician and married to del Ferro's daughter Filippa, inherited this notebook.
 Nave was a former student of del Ferro's, and he replaced del Ferro at the University of Bologna after his death.

 In 1543, Gerolamo Cardano and Lodovico Ferrari (one of Cardano's students) travelled to Bologna to meet Nave and learn about his late father-in-law's notebook, where the solution to the depressed cubic equation appeared.